skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 First, a quick chart of the top podcast hosting companies over time, based on share of new episodes every month.

+_A special note for September: we improved the accuracy of our Spotify for Podcasters (formerly Anchor) observation system this month.
+Higher share of new episodes observed on S4P this month leads to lower share overall for everyone else._

+_It's likely that S4P's numbers were underrepresented the last few months here, so keep that in mind when interpreting this data.
+We're constantly aiming to improve our systems and sources to maximize objectivity._

 ---

 {{< graph hostshares "Top Podcast Hosting Companies by New Episode Share" "height:500px">}}